ap-csa-2024-2025/intro-assignment-PhillipTrinh/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is i like rice and fish sauce.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: Mr. Vu what games do you play?
 * List your sports and extracurriculars you participate in